Call Tracking: How To Effectively Monitor Your Marketing Efforts

 Call tracking gives you honest answers and a clear picture of your marketing success – or lack thereof.
 It provides benefits that are nearly impossible to gain through any other tracking method.
 Let’s look at just a few of these:

 Endless Integrations: Call tracking can be integrated into CRM software, Google Analytics, Salesforce, and other software solutions.
-It also won’t mess up your directories or your SEO efforts.
+It won’t mess up your local search directory efforts to finally get your listing information consistent, and it won’t harm all your hard work in the surge for better SEO either.

 Some companies make big promises and create elaborate marketing materials, then just send you on your way.
-They don’t stick around long enough to make sure that you are getting a strong ROI out of their campaign.
+They don’t stick around long enough to make sure that you are getting a strong return on investment (ROI) out of their campaign.

 We do things differently here.
 We don’t create cookie cutter campaigns and then cross our fingers and hope for the best.

 First, we can help track how many inbound calls you receive as a direct result of each marketing campaign.
-Then, we determine if you generated enough clients from that source to consider it a wise investment.
+Then we listen to each call and score whether the call was a qualified lead or not.

-By analyzing how many calls and leads you get, you can adjust your marketing plan to make sure you are spending their dollars in the right place.
+This allows us to help our clients determine if it was a successful campaign and a wise investment.
+By analyzing how many calls and leads you get, you can adjust your marketing plan to make sure you are spending your dollars in the right place.

-To create this level of success for your company, we need your input, participation, and help to make call tracking effective.
+In order to create this level of success for the companies we work with, we need our clients’ input, participation, and help to make call tracking effective.
 Good clients will:

-- Let us use call tracking on their website.
+- Let us use call tracking on their website and their other marketing campaigns.

 - Communicate with us clearly so we can set up what’s needed to make the campaign most effective, including tracking and specific landing pages.